Smart proxies: What is it and why do I need it?

 - By using a Smart Proxy with Squid (and optionally Pulp), individual hosts in isolated networks do not need to be activated individually.
 This has the advantage of a clean separation and thus massively simplifies firewall rules.
 So only relevant ports for the communication of the orcharhino to the Smart Proxy have to be enabled.
 The Smart Proxy takes over the communication and supply of the hosts with content from orcharhino.
 This is accompanied by a security gain through network foreclosure.
 At the same time, in the Smart Proxy scenario with Squid, storage space can also be saved, since packets only have to be held on the orcharhino, but not on the Smart Proxy itself.
 This is interesting, for example, if several networks are located in the same data center.

 All in all, the adequate use of a Smart Proxy brings many advantages.
 These can be divided into three superordinate categories: Performance gains, security gains and cost savings.
 Through a clever architecture including the trade-off between bandwidth and storage space, real benefits can be achieved from technical necessities.
 Your ATIX Consultant will gladly assist you.
-We would be pleased to explain this together with you in a personal meeting.
+We would be happy to explain this together with you in a personal conversation (firstname.lastname@example.org).